jacklin213/VoxelGale/README.md

 VoxelGale (VoxelGale)
 =============
-A test voxel game built using LWJGL
+A test voxel game built using LWJGL used for learn rendering and block generation methods.

 Licensed under the [Apache License].